RasaHQ/rasa/docs/user-guide/configuring-http-api.rst

     configuring how a model is run within a Docker container, or for testing the HTTP API locally.

-You can use Rasa's HTTP API to integrate Rasa with your backend components.

-To do this, you can run a simple HTTP server that handles requests using your trained Rasa model with:
+You can run a simple HTTP server that handles requests using your trained Rasa model with:

 .. code-block:: bash